 A cost-distance mapping to the closest airport via the road network was achieved by assigning weights to the different road classes.
-Our systemic risk assessment included a second weighting of the road network depending on the tephra accumulation on the ground, and performing a second cost-distance mapping excluding airports comprised within the 1 kg/m2 area (see section 2.2.5).
-In the absence of reports of relationship between ground-deposited tephra and blockage of the road transportation, sensible tephra thresholds for the road network were defined from ranging between 0 and 100 kg/m2, with blockage of the roads occurring at this highest level.
-Relative weighting of the road network was performed by increasing the weight of roads depending on the amount of tephra, reaching an equal weight as "free land"? when impacted with 100 kg/m2 or more of tephra.
-An arbitrary risk classification was defined using ? methods on the final cost-distance values related to a moderate eruption (i.e. ERS for VEI 4), which was then applied to all eruption scenarios.
+Our territorial risk assessment included a second weighting of the road network depending on the tephra accumulation on the ground, and performing a second cost-distance mapping excluding airports comprised within the 1 kg/m area (see Sect.
+2.2.5).
+In the absence of reports of relationship between ground-deposited tephra and blockage of the road transportation, sensible tephra thresholds for the road network were defined from ranging between 0 and 100 kg/m, with blockage of the roads occurring at this highest level.
+Relative weighting of the road network was performed by increasing the weight of roads depending on the amount of tephra, reaching an equal weight as "free land" when impacted with 100 kg/m or more of tephra.
+An arbitrary risk classification was defined using Jenks (1967) methods on the final cost-distance values related to a moderate eruption (i.e. ERS for VEI 4), which was then applied to all eruption scenarios.